 A total of 328 overweight or obese adults will be randomized to the two conditions.
-To be eligible for participation, participants must meet the following inclusion criteria: (1) a body mass index (BMI) between 27.0 and 45.0 kg/m, (2) aged between 18 and 65 years, (3) written clearance from their primary care providers, (4) possession of a smartphone, (5) an active social media user (ie, currently have an online social network account and log in at least 4 days/week), and (6) an interest in losing weight.
-Participants with a personal Twitter account to use for participating in the study.
+To be eligible for participation, participants must meet the following inclusion criteria: (1) a body mass index (BMI) between 27.0 and 45.0 kg/m2, (2) aged between 18 and 65 years, (3) written clearance from their primary care providers, (4) possession of a smartphone, (5) an active social media user (ie, currently have an online social network account and log in at least 4 days/week), and (6) an interest in losing weight.
+Participants with a personal Twitter account will be asked to set up a separate Twitter account to use for participating in the study.
 Twitter allows users to have multiple accounts, and linked accounts can be toggled back and forth with a click on the Twitter app.